raspberrypilearning/deck-of-cards/en/step_5.md

     return self._suit
 ```

-Now, wherever someone uses the value `my_card.suit` in their program, this getter method will be called, and the user will receive the value of `self._suit` stored within the `my_card` object.
+Now, whenever someone uses the value `my_card.suit` in their program, this getter will be called, and the user will receive the value of `self._suit` stored within the `my_card` object.

 --- collapse ---